 Some people like the security that an unlimited data plan brings.
 It’s nice to know that when the unexpected happens, perhaps in an unexpected place, they have the best possible cell phone coverage.

 Some people don’t use a large number of apps each day and don’t need as much data.
-Maybe that same person is confident that they can forgo insurance and get an amazing phone case for protection?
+Maybe that same person is confident they can forgo insurance and get an amazing phone case for protection.
+All of those variables influence the cost of your cell phone bill.

 How much is an average iPhone bill per month?